-Dr. Geoff Kushnick is Anthropology faculty at the University of Washington (UW) in Seattle.
-He has spent a total of 22 months conducting fieldwork in North Sumatra, Indonesia, among the Karo Batak.
-His research and teaching interests include: human behavioral ecology; demography, parenting, and health; human biological and cultural evolution; mathematical and statistical modeling and analysis; and, the peoples and culture of Southeast Asia.
-He received a Ph.D. in Biocultural Anthropology from UW in 2006.
+Dr Geoff Kushnick is a Lecturer in Biological Anthropology at The Australian National University in Canberra.
+He has spent a total of 27 months conducting fieldwork in North Sumatra, Indonesia, among the Karo Batak.
+His research and teaching interests include: human behavioural ecology; reproduction, parenting, and health; mathematical and statistical modelling and analysis; and, the peoples and culture of Southeast Asia and the Pacific.
+He received a Ph.D. in Biocultural Anthropology from the University of Washington, Seattle, in 2006.

 Karoland (Taneh Karo) is the cultural homeland of the Karo Batak people (Singarimbun 1975).
 Although its boundaries are often conflated with those of the administrative Regency with a similar name (i.e., Kabupaten Karo), its real boundaries include the entire Karo Regency and bordering portions of Langkat, Dairi, Simalungun, and Aceh Tenggara Regencies, as well as the entire stretch of Deli Serdang Regency from the outskirts of Medan to the Karo Regency.
 With the exception of a substantial number living in local cities and other urban areas throughout the Indonesian archipelago, the majority of Karo Batak people live in scattered villages throughout Taneh Karo.
 The focal communities of this research (Kushnick 2006, 2009b, 2010) are two villages and one town.
 The first village, Doulu, is located in a mountainous valley pass approximately 1,200m (4,000ft) above sea level.The second, Laubuluh, is located in a hilly hinterland approximately 1,030m (3,400ft).